clansford/slack-message/README.md

 # Slack-Message
 Send a slack message from command line.

+## Goal
+- Send simple slack mesage from the cli, not to match the slack api.

 ### External requirements
 - Slack app and bot token.
 - rust to build/install it.